Guestbook

 Hello, I have been searching for any information about EAA for quite sometime.
 I am glad that I was able to find this website.
 My late mother, Teddy Kabacubya was a hostess (flight attendant) from the start to the 1960's of the EAA airways.
 As a little kid by then, I used to admire her and she was my inspiration.
 Those were the good times....
 I kept all her EAA airways pictures.
 Everyone who comes to my home would ask me.... who's that picture...Looks so beautiful.
 People would think that she worked in the Navy.
 I thinks it could be more helpful if we had pictures of all staff members who worked for EAA posted on website.
 Thank you so much for creating this website.
 Good job

+My father Cliff was with Airways for most off his working life.
 My brother and I spent many weekends in the hangar with a container of paraffin and a brush cleaning some obscure part or other, it kept us busy and out of the way.
 My first visit to Britain was when he did the VC10 course.
+Dad died of cancer in 2003.

 Great website, so many fond childhood memories for me.
 My father, Stephen Cannon was engineer with EAA from 1972 to 1977.
 From Kenya we went on to Bahrain and then Kuwait.
 I became a cabin attendant with Gulf Air and then Britsh Airways through the 1990s.